 One of the most important aspects to healthy living through sobriety is structure and boundaries.
 To that end, La Amistad has created the following outline for residents who have a dual diagnosis to follow during the course of treatment:

-- Addictive Medication: For individuals in the chemical recovery program, alternatives to the use of highly addictive medications are preferred.
+Addictive Medication: For individuals in the chemical recovery program, alternatives to the use of highly addictive medications are preferred.
 The medical staff at La Amistad is skilled at educating and employing medications that can treat symptoms without addictive qualities.
+However, in some cases the Medical Team may prescribe Suboxone (taper only), and Revia, Naltraxone, or Vivitrol for relapse prevention.